Feds say lawyer Avenatti tried to extort Nike

-Avenatti, 48, had previously represented adult film star Stormy Daniels in her lawsuit against President Donald Trump and his former lawyer Michael Cohen.
+Avenatti, 48, had previously represented adult film star Stormy Daniels, whose real name is Stephanie Clifford, in her lawsuit against President Donald Trump and his former lawyer Michael Cohen.

+Nicholas Biase, spokesman for the Southern District of New York, told ESPN in a statement Monday that "the defendant was arrested earlier today and is in custody.
+He is expected to be presented in Manhattan federal court [Monday] afternoon."
+The Southern District tweeted that it would hold a press conference at 2:30 p.m.
+ET to discuss the matter.

 "Avenatti stated that he would refrain from holding the press conference and harming Nike only if Nike made a payment of $1.5 million to a client of Avenatti's in possession of information damaging to Nike ... and agreed to 'retain' Avenatti and [an unidentified co-conspirator] to conduct an 'internal investigation' -- an investigation that Nike did not request, for which Avenatti and [the co-conspirator] demanded to be paid, at a minimum, between $15 [million] and $25 million," the complaint said.